WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Won't a VPN bypass the DNS and revoke my apps?

-A - It probably will but the DNS settings should theoretically prevent it.
-I do not recommend using a VPN.
-If you really want to use a VPN, Use this [guide](#using-a-vpn).
+A - If you have made your own DNS, it is compatible.
+If you want to use a VPN, Use this [guide](#using-a-vpn).

 -